msiniscalchi/atom-latextools/MANUAL.md

 **Note**: as specified in the [Installation](#installation) section, this means that you must make sure that `latexmk` is installed if you use TeXlive (or MacTeX, which is basically the OS X version of TeXLive).
 Otherwise, building will fail.

 After compilation, LaTeXTools will show a panel ("LaTeXTools Console") at the bottom of the editor tab and display any errors or warnings.
 Every such error or warning is clickable: it will move the cursor to the offending line in the tex source, so that you can easily fix the problem.
+As of version 0.8.1, errors and warnings are also displayed using standard Atom notifications.

 The LaTeXTools Console stays visible after compilation by default, even if there is no error.
 (This will become configurable in a later version.)
 To dismiss it, use `C-l  escape`, or click the close box.
 Make sure the focus is currently on a tex editor tab, or this keybinding will not work.
 Also note that the console is resizable, using the mouse as usual.